Vaccine effort turns into slog as infectious variant spreads | Health

 "We have not known such a low level of virus spreading since last August," Prime Minister Jean Castex said.

-Meanwhile, South Africa imposed tighter restrictions on public gatherings and liquor sales as hospital admissions due to COVID-19 increased by 59% over the past two weeks, authorities said.
+Meanwhile, South Africa imposed tighter restrictions on public gatherings and liquor sales as hospital admissions due to COVID-19 increased by 59 per cent over the past two weeks, authorities said.
 New cases there have nearly doubled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)